James Hargest: Greece and Crete

 Within a matter of weeks, the brigade, as part of the 2nd New Zealand Division, was in Greece and manning defences on the Aliakmon Line in preparation for the anticipated invasion of the country by the Germans.
 Following the invasion, Hargest's brigade mounted a spirited defence of its positions at Olympus Pass from 14 to 16 April before it had to withdraw to provide cover neighbouring New Zealand brigades conducting their own retreat.
 The brigade was eventually evacuated on the night of 24 April to Crete.

 Hargest and his brigade took part in the subsequent Battle of Crete in May.
 The 2nd New Zealand Division was under the command of Brigadier Edward Puttick due to Freyberg taking command of Creforce, which consisted of all the Allied troops on Crete.
 Puttick gave Hargest's brigade the task of defending the airfield at Maleme and its easterly approaches.
 The 22nd Battalion, commanded by Lieutenant Colonel Leslie Andrew, guarded the airfield itself and a neighbouring hill, Point 107, with the other two battalions of the brigade positioned further east while Hargest situated his headquarters at some distance from the airfield.
-Within days of arriving on Crete, the Allied positions began to be the subject of strafing and bombing attacks by German planes as a precursor to an airborne invasion mounted by German paratroopers of the 1st Parachute Division.
-The bombing triggered in Hargest an occurrence of his shell shock, rendering him lethargic and confused.
+Within days of arriving on Crete, the Allied positions began to be the subject of strafing and bombing attacks by German planes as a precursor to an airborne invasion mounted by Fallschirmjager (paratroopers) of the 1st Parachute Division.
+The bombing triggered in Hargest a re-occurrence of his shell shock, rendering him lethargic and confused.

 When gliders containing paratroopers began landing around and to the west of the airfield on 20 May, Andrew became cut off from several of his platoons and companies with some being overrun by the German forces.
 Unable to gauge how the situation was unfolding, his communications with Hargest back at brigade headquarters also became disjointed.
 Andrew stressed the seriousness of the situation to Hargest and requested reinforcements from the other battalions, which were more than holding their own.
 Hargest incorrectly advised that there were no available troops.
 This left Andrew with his own small platoon-size reserve, which was used in a failed counter-attack.
-Eventually, Andrew sought permission to withdraw from Point 107; Hargest replied "Well, if you must, you must."
+Eventually, Andrew sought permission to withdraw from Point 107; Hargest replied "Well, if you must, you must".
 Although well aware of the importance of Maleme Airfield to the defence of Crete, Hargest made no effort to dissuade Andrew or see the situation for himself.
 Despite the belated arrival of a reinforcing company of infantry sent by Hargest that evening, Andrew decided his position was not defensible in daylight and withdrew his units to join the other battalions of the brigade.
 The Germans took both the airfield and Point 107 early on the morning of 21 May.
 The capture of the airfield allowed German reinforcements to be landed directly on Crete and establish a strong foothold on their otherwise tenuous positions.